A Minimalist Baby Registry For Parents Who Kind Of Hate Baby Stuff

 Wraps + Carriers + places to set the baby down

 I could NOT have gotten through the first four months without this extremely soft and perfect piece of fabric (see above: yawning baby!).
 The Solly wrap is wizardry for some babies, like a wearable swaddle.
-Nilou doesn't always do well with naptime during the day, but she will sleep in this thing for a while.
+N doesn't always do well with naptime during the day, but she will sleep in this thing for a while.
 Even if she's not sleeping, I can at least tidy up or walk our dog while keeping her snug.
 They come in cute colors and it's a lightweight fabric so neither one of us gets hot.
-I got the camel color Solly, which is one of those colors that's so ugly it's cute.
-And (gross but true) it doesn’t show stains from diaper blowouts.
+I got the camel color Solly and (gross but true) it doesn’t show stains from blowouts.

-Through hand-me-downs, we wound up trying EVERY baby-wearing device somehow.
-My husband likes this mesh Baby Bjorn Mini and I like the more classic Baby Bjorn carrier.
-The mesh one is breathable and compact enough to just stuff in the baby bag just in case.
-The classic one bulky but way more comfortable for me.
+Through hand-me-downs, we wound up trying EVERY baby-wearing device.
+I like the classic Baby Bjorn carrier best.
 These carriers are especially good for traveling and dog walks because our dog cannot handle walking next to the stroller.

 Feeding Stuff